Metal (pronounced met-l)

 popular music (heavy; thrash; power; gothic; doom; twisted; black; molten &

-death-metal (there may be others, it’s hard to tell)) began with heavy metal,
+death-metal (there may be others, it’s a vibrant scene)) began with heavy metal,

 the term coming into general use circa 1970 to describe a genre which had